morphalex90/magento-advanced-canonical/README.md

-# Advanced magento canonical
+<h1>Advanced magento canonical</h1>

-Custom module for using categories in product canonical
+<h2>Custom module for using categories in product canonical</h2>

+Limitations
+- it only work with the first category so

+How to avoid canonical diplications
-Disable product canonicals from backoffice to avoid duplicate canonicals
+- disable product canonicals from backoffice